Howie Fox: Major league career

 A hard thrower with a sharp curveball, Fox debuted in MLB in 1944 with the Reds, playing seven years before joining the Philadelphia Phillies, in 1952, and the Baltimore Orioles, in 1954.
 His most productive season came in 1950, for Cincinnati, when he went 11–8, a year after his 6–19 record gave him the most losses of any pitcher in the major leagues.
 In 1951, Fox collected nine victories, with a 3.83 earned run average (ERA), in a career-high 228 innings, but suffered 14 losses.

 Before the 1952 season, Fox was dealt to Philadelphia in a seven-player transaction that included Smoky Burgess, Niles Jordan, Eddie Pellagrini, Connie Ryan, Andy Seminick, and Dick Sisler.
-In 1953, he played for Triple-A Baltimore, and a year appeared in 38 games for the MLB Orioles during their first year in MLB since 1902.
+In 1953, he played for Triple-A Baltimore, and he appeared in 38 games for the MLB Orioles in 1954, their first year in MLB since 1902.

 In nine major league seasons, Fox posted a 43–72 record, with 342 strikeouts, a 4.33 ERA, in 248 appearances, including 132 starts, 42 complete games, five shutouts, six saves, and 1,108 1/3 innings of work.
 In 253 games, Fox hit .189, with two home runs, and 25 runs batted in (RBI).

 Fox also played in the Venezuelan Winter League (1953–1955) and in the 1954 Caribbean Series.
 In the Venezuelan Winter League, he was pitching for Pastora when popular player Luis Aparicio, Sr., of Gavilanes took himself out of a 1953 game and allowed his son, Luis Aparicio, to pinch hit for his first professional baseball at bat.
 The younger Aparicio became a star MLB player and member of the Baseball Hall of Fame.

 Death

 While he was a minor league pitcher in the Texas League for the San Antonio Missions in 1955, Fox purchased a San Antonio tavern.
-That October, he was attempting to kick three men out of the bar and a struggle ensued in front of the business.
-Fox was stabbed three times and he died as he was trying to crawl back to the door of the establishment.
+That October, he was attempting to kick three men out of the bar when a struggle ensued in front of the tavern.
+Fox was stabbed three times and died as he was trying to crawl back to the door of the establishment.
 A San Antonio College student, John Strickland, was arrested and two other men were held as material witnesses.
-Strickland was charged with murder with malice and another man was indicted on an aggravated assault charge in the stabbing injury of Fox's bartender.
+Strickland was charged with murder with malice and another man was indicted on an aggravated assault charge in the stabbing injury of Fox's bartender, who was critically injured.